Josh Kaul files lawsuit challenging near-complete abortion ban passed in 1849

-MILWAUKEE — Wisconsin's near-complete abortion ban adopted in 1849 lay dormant for so long as superseding abortion bans were passed that courts should declare the earlier one unenforceable, Democratic Attorney General Josh Kaul argues in a lawsuit filed Tuesday.
+MILWAUKEE — Wisconsin’s near-complete abortion ban adopted in 1849 lay dormant for so long as superseding abortion bans were passed that courts should declare it unenforceable, Democratic Attorney General Josh Kaul argues in a lawsuit filed Tuesday.

 While the 1849 law bans abortions from the time of conception unless it’s necessary to save a mother’s life, a subsequent law enacted in 1985 bans abortion post-viability and holds an exception for saving a mother’s life or health.